 Academic Oncologic Pathology

-Inside the OCRB looking into the Lecture Theatre
+Inside the OCRB Lecture Theatre

 To realise the potential of personalised healthcare for all, we need to be able to routinely analyse samples from patients and analyse the molecular features of tumours, and circulating tumour biomarkers from the beginning of the patient journey.
 Academic pathology supports the activities of the MCRC Biobank, enabling high-quality basic and translational research along with service transformation.